Mignon Desires her Fatherland

-Mignon Desires her Fatherland (Mignon verlangende naar haar vaderland) is an 1836 painting by the Dutch-French artist Ary Scheffer.
-The picture depicts a young woman Mignon, inspired from a character in Goethe's 1795-96 novel Wilhelm Meister's Apprenticeship.
+Mignon Desires her Fatherland (Mignon verlangende naar haar vaderland) is an oil on canvas painting by the Dutch-French artist Ary Scheffer, from 1836.
+The picture depicts a young woman, Mignon, inspired from a character in Goethe's 1795-96 novel Wilhelm Meister's Apprenticeship.
 The 1866 Ambroise Thomas opera Mignon was based on the same character, and Scheffer's feminine representation of Mignon in a dress influenced her portrayal by Thomas.
 The painting currently hangs in the Dordrechts Museum in Dordrecht, Netherlands.